Mnemotechnician/new-console/README.md

 ## V7
 Starting from NC-1.4.1, NewConsole requires mindustry v136 or never to run.
-If you're still on v135.2, you can visit the "releases" page and download a v1.4 or an older version, which are compatible with that version.
+If you're still on v135.2, you can visit the "releases" page and download a v1.4 or an older version.
+However, these versions lack many useful features, contain many bugs and just look unpleasant.

 This mod __does not__ support v6. v126 is outdated by several years,
 get real!